Complexity of Constructing Minimal Faithful Permutation Representations for Fitting-free Groups: Introduction

 We compare Theorem~\ref{thm:MainFittingFree} to the previous result of Das and Thakkar \cite{DasThakkarMPD}.
 Here, Das and Thakkar established a Las Vegas polynomial-time analogue of Theorem~\ref{thm:MainFittingFree} in the setting of \textit{permutation groups}.
 They explicitly did not deal with quotients \cite{DasThakkarMPD}.
-Das and Thakkar crucially leveraged randomness by utilizing the suite of Las Vegas algorithms for constructive recognition of finite simple groups in the black-box model \cite{KantorSeress}.
+Das and Thakkar crucially leveraged randomness by using a suite of Las Vegas algorithms to constructively recognize finite simple groups in the black-box model \cite{KantorSeress}.
 Note that the black-box model also includes matrix groups, where order-finding is already at least as hard as \algprobm{Discrete Logarithm}, and so Las Vegas polynomial-time is essentially optimal in the black-box setting.

-However, in the setting of permutation groups and their quotients, constructive recognition of finite simple groups is \textit{deterministically} computable in polynomial-time \cite{KantorLuksQuotients}.
-In order to establish Theorem~\ref{thm:MainFittingFree}(a), we leverage this deterministic procedure for constructive recognition of finite simple groups, in tandem with the extensive library of quotient group algorithms due to Kantor and Luks \cite{KantorLuksQuotients}.
+In a preliminary version of this work \cite{LevetSrivastavaThakkarFCT}, we investigated the decision variant of \algprobm{Min-Per-Deg} for Fitting-free groups.
+Here, we showed that for a Fitting-free group $\textbf{G}$, we can compute $\mu(\textbf{G})$ in (i) polynomial-time if $\textbf{G}$ is specified as the quotient of two permutation groups, and (ii) $\textsf{NC}$ if $\textbf{G}$ is specified as a permutation group.
+In this work, we further extend \cite{LevetSrivastavaThakkarFCT} by constructing explicit permutation representations.

+\\ \textbf{Techniques for computing $\mu(G)$.} We will first discuss our methods for handling the decision variant of \algprobm{Min-Per-Deg} (computing $\mu(G)$).
+In order to compute $\mu(G)$, we take advantage of several previous works, including the extensive suite of polynomial-time algorithms for quotients \cite{KantorLuksQuotients} and $\textsf{NC}$ algorithms for permutation groups \cite{BabaiLuksSeress}, as well as standard parallel algorithms for linear algebra (e.g., \cite{Eberly91, MulmuleyRank}).
+Additionally, we crucially leverage the framework of Kantor, Luks, and Mark \cite{KantorLuksMark, MarkThesis} for constructive recognition of finite simple groups in $\textsf{NC}$ (see Section~\ref{sec:ConstructiveRecognition} for more details).